nirelkapah/LapidFinalProject/README.md

 # LapidFinalProject

+*This Web Features Task Managing Capabillities*

 *FrontEnd Client:*
 (task-project folder)

-Based on Typescript with React ,
-Using React Hooks , Redux Toolkit and Apollo Graphql To communicate The Server.
+Based on Typescript Function Components with React , Using React Hooks , Redux Toolkit and Apollo Graphql To communicate The Server.
 For The UI - Used MUI, animate.css , google fonts.
+Search engine based on fetching matching data from the DB.
+Quick Filters based on client cache filtering.

 To run the Client use 'npm run dev' over 'task-project' folder